Call Us Now

 Asphalt shingles

-Asphalt shingles are the most common target.
 A direct hail hit fractures the granule coating that protects the asphalt layer underneath.
 From the ground, the shingle looks intact.
-Up close, you'll see a dark bruised spot or a circular depression where granules have been knocked loose.
-That exposed asphalt starts oxidizing and cracking immediately within months, not years.
+Up close, you will see a dark bruised spot or a circular depression where granules have been knocked loose.
+That exposed asphalt starts oxidizing and cracking immediately - within months, not years.

 Granule accumulation in gutters

-Granule accumulation in gutters is one of the first signs homeowners notice.
-Some granule loss from new shingles is normal, but heavy accumulation after a storm, especially uneven deposits clustered near downspout exits, usually means impact damage across multiple shingles.
+Some granule loss from new shingles is normal, but heavy accumulation after a storm - especially uneven deposits clustered near downspout exits - usually means impact damage across multiple shingles.
+This is often the first thing a homeowner notices without getting on the roof.

 Gutters, downspouts, and fascia

-Gutters, downspouts, and fascia dent on impact.
-These soft metal components are actually useful indicators: if your gutters have fresh impact marks after a storm, your shingles took hits too.
+These soft metal components dent on impact and are useful indicators: if your gutters have fresh impact marks after a storm, your shingles took hits too.
 The same applies to metal flashing around chimneys, pipes, and skylights.

 Ridge caps and hip shingles Hail damage Roof Repair in Austin-TX